Refinancing 101: What Women Solopreneurs Need to Know About Credit Impact

 Is Refinancing Bad for Your Credit Score ?
 Here’s What to Expect

-The short answer is that refinancing might cause a temporary dip in your credit score, but this effect is usually short-lived.
-With timely payments on your new loan, your credit score can rebound and potentially improve over time.
-Here’s a comprehensive look at what refinancing entails and how it may impact your credit.
+The short answer: refinancing may cause a temporary dip in your credit score, but this effect is typically short-lived.
+With regular, timely payments on your new loan, your score can rebound and potentially improve over time.
+Let’s break down what refinancing means and how it might affect your credit so you can make an informed choice.

 The United States is at at the highest interest rate in over 20 years, meaning it is more expensive to borrow.
 This upcoming rate cut is a unique opportunity to refinance and save money.